Black Friday Code: DIGEST35

 Gut health sits at the center of overall health and well-being.
 Nearly every nutrient our body needs comes to us through the foods we eat, and we rely heavily on our gut microbiome to break down and assimilate those nutrients.
 When digestive function begins to degrade, so too do other systems and processes that help our bodies and health thrive.

 If you’ve been experiencing digestive health symptoms like bloating, constipation, diarrhea, cramping, or indigestion, it’s likely time to start thinking about some diet shifts and possibly gut health supplements.
-If you’ve been experiencing seemingly unrelated symptoms like skin irruptions (acne, rash, rosacea), brain fog, mood changes, unexplained fatigue or headaches, or even sudden hormonal changes, then improving your gut health should be prioritized.
+If you’ve been experiencing seemingly unrelated symptoms like skin irruptions (acne, rash, rosacea), brain fog, mood changes, unexplained fatigue or headaches, or even sudden hormonal changes, then it may be time to investigate gut health..

 When it comes to finding the best gut health supplements, some support overall gut health and can benefit a wide variety of people.
 Others target specific issues like leaky gut, small intestinal bacterial overgrowth (SIBO), irritable bowel syndrome (IBS), inflammatory bowel disease (IBD), and other gut challenges that could be causing some of the more disparate symptoms.